vxanthop/e-hotels/etc/spec/controllers.md

     Finds the reservation that is identified by `$` and displays its information to the user.

-### CustomerController
+### customerController
 Handles all requests regarding the registration, the update and the removal of users.

 #### Methods

 * `register($irs = NULL)`: `/customer/register`
-    If `$irs` is provided, the method checks if customer with IRS = `$irs` exists.
+    * If `$irs` is provided, the method checks if customer with `$irs` as IRS number exists.
 If so, the user is redirected to an error page.
 If not, it displays a form which enables the creation of a customer by filling the required fields.
-If no `$irs` is provided, then the same form is displayed with an extra field for the IRS number.
-Submission of the form should redirect the user to `/customer/create`.
+    * If no `$irs` is provided, then the same form is displayed with an extra field for the IRS number.
+    * Submission of the form should redirect the user to `/customer/create`.
 * `registerSubmit($data)`: `/customer/registerSubmit`
     Validates `$data` and passes them to the necessary model methods in order to create a new customer entry in the database.
 On success, the user should be redirected to `/customer/view/$irs`.
 On failure, the user should be redirected to an error page.
 * `view($irs)`: `/customer/view/$irs`